daniel-alberto-dev/principles/README.md

 # Principles

-The principles that the JSnake team is guided by when developing projects.
+The principles that the team is guided by when developing projects.

 ## Rules